Naturally, Reduce Garden Pests by Making a Frog House for Your Garden

 Attracting frogs to your yard

 Start by attracting native species of frogs and toads in your area.
-In British Columbia, I will certainly find the Boreal or Western Toad, the Great Basin Spadefoot, the Pacific Treefrog, and the Leopard Frog – but there are actually a dozen species for each and every locale.
+In British Columbia, I will certainly find the Boreal or Western Toad, the Great Basin Spadefoot, the Pacific Treefrog, and the Leopard Frog – but there are actually a dozen species for every locale.

 Find out what kind of habitat these frogs like by doing an online search for the terms “native frogs of (your state or province)”.
 Look for a site from your local government’s wildlife or natural resources department.
 The benefit of going local is that you will also get information about the invasive species that may be a danger to your local frogs.
 Armed with this information, you know what you are attracting and you can recreate that habitat in your yard.